Parton Distribution Function of a Deuteron-like Dibaryon System from Lattice QCD: Lattice Simulation

 \subsection{Lattice setup}

-Throughout the paper, we use the $2+1$ flavor QCD ensembles with stout smeared clover fermion action and Symanzik gauge actions generated by the CLQCD collaboration~\cite{Hu:2023jet,Du:2024wtr}.
-Three enembles, named C32P29, C24P29 and C24P90 are used to calculate the bare matrix elements of the nucleon and dibaryon systems.
+Throughout the paper, we use the $2+1$ flavor QCD ensembles with stout-smeared clover fermion action and Symanzik gauge actions generated by CLQCD collaboration~\cite{Hu:2023jet,Du:2024wtr}.
+Three ensembles, named C32P29, C24P29 and C24P90 are used to calculate the bare matrix elements of the nucleon and dibaryon systems.
 The detailed information is given in Table~\ref{Tab:setup}.